-I have some good news: decluttering closets is therapeutic.
+I have some good news: decluttering your closet is therapeutic.
 The process of going through clothes, shoes and other long-forgotten belongings will help you cleanse your house and your mind of any emotional baggage that may be connected to these items.
-Be sure you keep your 3 bins nearby for this task and follow our closet declutter advice below:
+Be sure you keep your three bins nearby for this task as you follow these three ways to declutter your closet:

 Get Rid of Clothes and Shoes

 In case you glossed over the section earlier in the guide where I discussed the 80/20 rule, I’ll reiterate.
-We typically wear 20% of our clothes 80% of the time, which means you should have a significant amount of clothing you can purge.
+We typically wear 20 percent of our clothes 80 percent of the time, which means you should have a significant amount of clothing you can purge.
 Ask yourself these questions about each item if you’re having trouble deciding which items you should pitch: